dotnet/runtime/docs/design/tools/illink/feature-check-attributes.md

 ## Goals

 - Teach the ILLink Roslyn analyzer to treat `IsDynamicCodeCompiled` as a guard for `RequiresDynamicCodeAttribute`
-- Allow libraries to define their own feature guard properties
+- Allow libraries to define their own feature guard propertiesu

   Libraries should be able to introduce their own properties that can act as guards for `RequiresDynamicCodeAttribute`, or for other features that might produce warnings in the analyzer

 - Define an attribute-based model for such feature guards

 - Take into account how this would interact with an attribute-based model for feature switches

   We don't necessarily aim to introduce a model for feature switches in this proposal, but we will at least explore the potential API shape to ensure that our model for feature guards would work well if we did.